By RICHARD HOWELLS, Senior Director of Solution Marketing, SAP

-The dream of every manufacturer is an operations planning process that has high forecast accuracy, is very responsive to changes in demand, results in well-balanced supply-and-demand and maximizes revenue.
-A plan created by such a process will ensure that the organization is able to meet its overall demand as well as customer order metrics at the lowest delivery cost.
+The dream of every manufacturer is an operations planning process that has high forecast accuracy, is very responsive to changes in demand, results in well-balanced supply and demand, and maximizes revenue.
+A plan created by such a process ensures that the organization is able to meet its overall demand, as well as customer order metrics at the lowest delivery cost.
 In order to achieve this dream, organizations have tried to implement a sales and operational planning (S&OP) process within their environment, but only a few organizations can claim to be satisfied with their results.

 All of these plans, in isolation, may make sense for the individual department, but often have detrimental results on the company as a whole.
 Why promote a product if we can’t get it to the shelf?
 Why build inventory if the demand is not there?
 The organization is in danger of not building enough of the right mix of products, or carrying too much inventory.
 When departments actually do try to share these plans, it usually is on a manual basis through, spreadsheets and e-mails.

 It becomes challenging to integrate these different plans, with so much data in them, into a company-wide, cohesive plan.
 As a result, any formal, companywide planning meetings to get everyone on the same page ends up becoming focused on the current period— the organization isn't prepared to look forward two quarters or more.
 The result is a very reactive environment, which creates the risk of having too much or not enough of inventory, not to mention deteriorating key operational and financial metrics.